-Assessment should be placed at the centre of curriculum design, ensuring both validity and reliability of assessment practice with direct linkage to stated unit learning outcomes.
+Assessment is about gathering and interpreting evidence of student learning in relation to intended learning outcomes.
+It should be placed at the centre of curriculum design, ensuring both validity and reliability of assessment practice with direct linkage to stated unit learning outcomes.